KrzysztofSobota/Pi_test/README.md

 Popular method of estimating how good/bad is "Math.random" method in JS ;-)

 TO DO:
-Insert table with gained Pi value after every test and compare how sample size change calculated Pi.
+Insert table (or canvas) with gained Pi value after every test and compare how sample size change calculated Pi.